Mike Toglia Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.

-- In his last outing on Sunday against the Oakland Athletics, the righty went six scoreless innings while surrendering two hits.
+- The righty's most recent appearance was on Wednesday, Aug.
+16 against the San Diego Padres, when he went three innings, surrendering seven earned runs while giving up four hits.

-- In 23 games this season, the 26-year-old has a 3.03 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .225 to his opponents.
+- In 23 games this season, the 27-year-old has a 4.73 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .275 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.